ircv3/ircv3-specifications/extensions/pre-away.md

     AWAY *

 i.e. an `AWAY` message consisting of the single character `*`, as indicating that the user is not present for an unspecified reason.
+Clients MAY also send `AWAY *` post-registration to indicate that the user is no longer present for an unspecified reason.

 In its conventional form: